Aneifer/Aneifer/README.md

 👀 I’m interested in Journalism, Machine Learning and Artificial Intelligence

+🔍 Searching for projects at the intersection of AI, media, and education

 🌱 Currently learning Data Science and Python

 💻 Check out my current project: [electify.eu](https://electify.eu)